Sliema, Malta

 I work as a product engineer, primarily in Elixir, JavaScript and React, with over a decade of experience under my belt.
 I dive into domains I know nothing about and emerge with working software that addresses the real problem.
 I care more about why than how, which sometimes makes me difficult to work with, but usually means we build the right thing.

-I do my best to follow the Rule of Saint Benedict in my private and professional life: a framework for work and attention that has quietly outlasted every productivity trend by about fifteen centuries.
+I do my best to follow the Rule of Saint Benedict in my private and professional life: a framework for work and attention that has outlasted every productivity trend by about fifteen centuries.
 My other main influence is Robert Pirsig's seminal exposition on Quality: Zen and the Art of Motorcycle Maintenance.